-Furthermore, as the Director of the CSU Flow Cytometry Core facility and due to our labs experience using flow cytometry as an analytical tool, our laboratory has been implementing and developing new tools for multicolor flow cytometry analysis.
+Furthermore, as the director of the CSU Flow Cytometry and Cell Sorting facility and due to our lab experience using flow cytometry as an analytical tool, our laboratory has been implementing and developing new tools for multicolor flow cytometry analysis.
 We are currently using algorithms that automatically identify cell populations according to their marker expression profiles.
-These computational methods not only have the capacity to identify rare populations, but also to match cell populations across samples, and statistically compare features between different populations.
-These algorithms provide an unsupervised analysis, allowing an unbiased investigation of cytometry data.
-In addition to flow cytometry, we are currently implementing single cell sequencing, as well as, metabolomic analysis of immune cells elicited in response to mycobacterial infections and vaccination
+These computational methods not only can identify rare populations, but also to match cell populations across samples, and statistically compare features between different populations.
+The algorithms we recently published in Scientific Reports (Cyto-Feature Engineering: A Pipeline for Flow Cytometry Analysis to Uncover Immune Populations and Associations with Disease) provides an unsupervised analysis, allowing an unbiased investigation of cytometry data.

 Immune Mechanisms of Protection Against Mycobacterium tuberculosis Center (IMPAC-TB)

 Vaccine induced memory immunity in tuberculosis

 There are several vaccine candidates that give protection against the laboratory strains H37Rv and Erdman at a level comparable to the BCG vaccine.
 However, whether different vaccine types give equivalent or different levels of memory T cell subsets is unknown, and whether these vaccines will be equally protective against newly emerging highly virulent clinical strains is equally unaddressed.view project